 Several generalizations of Brauer graph algebras have been defined using slightly modified graphs or definitions, in which important properties of the algebra, and its modules, can be directly understood from its graph.
 See for example \cite{GS17} where the so-called \emph{Brauer configuration algebras} are defined, or \cite{Sko2006} where the \emph{modified Brauer algebras} are constructed.

-In this paper, we define what we call a skew-Brauer graph, which is by definition a Brauer graph $\Gamma$, that has a set of distinguished vertices $\Gamma_0^{\times}$ with valency one and multiplicity function equal to one.
+In this paper, we define what we call a skew-Brauer graph, which is by definition a Brauer graph $\Gamma$, that has a set of special vertices $\Gamma_0^{\times}$ with valency one and multiplicity function equal to one.
 Using this extra data we define a path algebra called skew-Brauer graph algebra, in order to link this new family of algebras and the trivial extensions of skew-gentle algebras, which are skew-group algebras of gentle algebras with a $\mathbb{Z}_2$ action.

-Skew-gentle algebras were defined in \cite{G99} to study a subclass of matrix-problems, and describe explicitly their Auslander-Reiten sequences.
+Skew-gentle algebras were defined in \cite{G99} to study a subclass of matrix-problems, and to describe explicitly their Auslander-Reiten sequences.
 This family of tame algebras is also related to several subjects, for example, they were used in \cite{GLFS16} to prove that a large class of Jacobian algebras arising from closed surfaces are also tame.
-Skew-gentle algebras are also a generalization of gentle algebras, and as they are, by definition, skew-group algebras of gentle, both families, gentle and skew-gentle algebras share several properties, for example, both of them are Gorenstein, see \cite{GR2005}.
+Skew-gentle algebras are a generalization of gentle algebras, as they are, by definition, skew-group algebras of gentle.
+Both families, gentle and skew-gentle algebras share several properties, for example both of them are Gorenstein, see \cite{GR2005}.

-A skew-gentle algebra can be also defined as a gentle algebra with some extra data, that is a set of special loops attached to a set of special vertices, and a set of special relations, some of them non-admissible.
-Using this definition, we show that the original skew-gentle algebra and the underline gentle algebra also share some properties.
+Any skew-gentle algebra can also be defined by a triple $(Q,I,\text{Sp})$, where $Q$ is a quiver, $I$ is a subset of paths of length two, and $\text{Sp}$ is a set of loops in $Q$, subject to certain restriction.
+This triple defines two gentle algebras, one of which we call the underlying gentle algebra.
+Using this definition, we show that the original skew-gentle algebra and the underlying gentle algebra also share some properties.

-In this work, we study trivial extensions of skew-gentle algebras, and we show that there is a simple way to define such trivial extension using the trivial extension of the underline gentle algebra.
+In this work, we study trivial extensions of skew-gentle algebras, and we show that there is a simple way to define such trivial extension using the trivial extension of the underlying gentle algebra.
 Even more, we show that any trivial extension of a skew-gentle algebra is a skew-Brauer graph algebra.
 More precisely, we have the following result.

 \textbf{Theorem A} (Theorem~\ref{thm: skew brauer simetricas}, Theorem~\ref{thm: equiv1} and Theorem~\ref{thm:admissiblecuts} ){\it \, \begin{enumerate} \item[i)] Any skew-Brauer graph algebra is a symmetric finite dimensional algebra. \item[ii)] The class of trivial extension of skew-gentle algebras coincides with the subclass of skew-Brauer graph algebras with multiplicity function identically equal to one. \end{enumerate}}